 Different ways to work on passing and first touch

 Trapping with the inside, bottom and outside of the foot.
-Keeping the ball on my right or my left, as well as transferring it fro one foot to the other.
+Keeping the ball on your right or then left, as well as transferring it from one foot to the other.

 I like working 3 yards from the wall because it gives you lots of passes and helps your reaction/quickness.

 If you dare to work on the wall at a longer distance of 20+ yards make sure you are thinking positive.

 Connect social media @GFTskills